gearz-lab/rethinkdb-vagrant/README.md

 Now you should have a directory like this: `C:\tools\cygwin\home\[YOUR_USER]\rethinkdb-vagrant`.

-Starting Vagrant
+Starting Vagrant and useful commands
 ---

-From inside the `Cygwin64 Terminal` home directory (described in the last step), type `cd rethinkdb-vagrant`, an then `vagrant up`.
-For getting access to the machine, type `vagrant ssh`.
+From inside the `Cygwin64 Terminal` home directory (described in the last step), type `cd rethinkdb-vagrant`, now, any Vagrant commands will target `cd rethinkdb-vagrant`.

+ - To setup and boot the machine: `vagrant up` (After this, RethinkDB is available, see next step).
+ - To access the machine's terminal: `vagrant ssh`.
+ - To destroy the machine (every RethinkDB data will be lost): `vagrant destroy`.
+ - To suspend the machine: `vagrant suspend`.
+ - To resume a suspended machine: `vagrant resume`.

 Accessing RethinkDB.
 ---

+Make sure you have `vagrant up` from the last step.
+Now:

-For accessing the web administration tool: [http://localhost:8080](http://localhost:8080).
-If you are accessing it from a client app, the port is 28015
+ - For accessing the web administration tool: [http://localhost:8080](http://localhost:8080).
+ - For accessing RethinkDB from a client app, the port is 28015.